epurelib/epurelib.github.io/docs/index.md

 ### Define it

-Define a class that you want to save as a table and its :magic_wand: _magic_ :magic_wand: method, in our case `get_articles`:
+Define a class that you want to save as a table:

 ```python
 # base class